THE ENGAGEMENT Team

 As the owner of her own consulting firm since 2012, she has helped many nonprofit clients in human services, education, and the arts develop successful strategies; win grants to support programs and operations; develop strategic, fundraising, and communications plans; and create systems to guide community impact measurement.

 Denise earned a Bachelor of Arts in English — Phi Beta Kappa and magna cum laude — from Kenyon College in Ohio and advanced continuing education credits in asset-based community development, fundraising, and nonprofit management.
 She completed coursework at John Carroll University to hold Ohio teaching certification in English (grades 7–12) and in Reading (K–12).

 To contact Denise: email@example.com

-She was The Patterson Foundation’s initiative consultant, along with Dr. Wendy Katz, for EdExploreSRQ.
+Dr. Stryker was TPF’s initiative consultant, along with Dr. Wendy Katz, for EdExploreSRQ.
 This sustainable platform has greatly enhanced access to experiential learning in Sarasota’s schools.

-Dr. Stryker most recently conducted the developmental work to establish the West Coast of Florida’s Cross College Alliance, which is made up of New College of Florida, Ringling College of Art and Design, The Ringling/Florida State University, State College of Florida, and the University of South Florida Sarasota-Manatee.
-The Alliance is supported by a foundation partnership consisting of the Charles & Margery Barancik Foundation, the Community Foundation of Sarasota County, the Gulf Coast Community Foundation, and the Manatee Community Foundation.
+She most recently conducted the developmental work to establish the West Coast of Florida’s Cross College Alliance, which is made up of New College of Florida, Ringling College of Art and Design, The Ringling/Florida State University, State College of Florida, and the University of South Florida Sarasota-Manatee.
+The Alliance is dedicated to "Rethinking Education.
+Together" for the benefit of students and the community.